MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions-access-work-tracking.md

 ## Team administrator role and permissions

 The following table summarizes a subset of the default permissions assigned to the project Readers, Contributors and Project Administrators groups and the Team Administrator role.
 Team admin permissions extend only to the team for which they're an administrator.
-Project administrator permissions extend across all teams defined for the project.
+Project Administrator permissions extend across all teams defined for the project.

 <table>